federico-paolillo/memoize/README.md

 ```

-A `Memoizer` instance can also be implicitly converted to a Func so you can use it more transparently.
+A `Memoizer` instance can also be implicitly converted to a Func so you can use it more transparently (e.g.: with events, callbacks or whatever want a `Func` delegate).
 What you get is essentially a reference to `Memoizer.Call` that you can still control from the `Memoizer` instance.

 ```csharp